Core Faculty

 Legal Studies Coordinator

-Caitlin Wahrer (she/her) is an attorney at Thompson Bowie & Hatch LLC, a law firm in Portland, Maine.
-Caitlin’s practice is largely focused on professional responsibility for medical and mental health professionals, as well as appellate and other areas of civil litigation.
+Caitlin Wahrer (she/her) is an attorney at Norman Hanson & DeTroy, a law firm in Portland, Maine.
+Caitlin’s practice is largely focused on professional responsibility for attorneys and medical and mental health professionals, including psychologists.
 Caitlin has extensive experience in court-appointed work, including juvenile defense, child protection litigation, and criminal appeals.
-She has worked on cases involving immigration law, school law, family law, personal injury law, and protection from abuse litigation.
-Caitlin is from central Maine.
-She attended Mercyhurst College in Erie, Pennsylvania, where she earned a BA in Marriage and Family Studies and Criminal Justice.
+She has litigated cases involving immigration law, school law, family law, personal injury law, and protection from abuse cases.
+Although she lives in southern Maine with her family, Caitlin is from central Maine, where she was raised by parents who worked in the mental health field.
+Caitlin attended Mercyhurst College in Erie, Pennsylvania, where she earned a BA in Marriage and Family Studies and Criminal Justice.
 Caitlin later earned her law degree at the University of Maine School of Law, where she served as a teaching assistant for the civil procedure, criminal procedure, and legal writing classes.
+During her clinical experience, Caitlin litigated Maine’s first anti-shackling motion in a juvenile case.
 Before entering private practice, Caitlin clerked for Justice Alexander at the Maine Supreme Judicial Court, Maine’s highest state appellate court.
 Caitlin is also a novelist; her debut, The Damage, was published by Penguin in 2021.

 Andrew Wisch, Ph.D., ABPP